-Dana Shultz recently retired from the practice of law.
+Dana Shultz retired from the practice of law in 2020.
 As a lawyer, Dana dispensed as much business advice as legal advice.
-Accordingly, although he no longer is practicing law, Dana occasionally provides business consulting services to owners of small businesses.
+Accordingly, although he no longer is practicing law, Dana occasionally provides business consulting services to owners of small businesses and mentoring services to business lawyers.

 If you need legal representation, Dana provides referrals to experienced business lawyers.